kuchar-one/fopaff/README.md

 ## 🧐 About <a name = "about"></a>

-FoPaFF (Fock Pareto Front Finder) is a tool designed find the lower virtual interaction fidelity bound based on the expectation value of a specific operator in a truncated Fock space.
+FoPaFF (Fock Pareto Front Finder) is a tool designed to find the lower virtual interaction fidelity bound based on the expectation value of a specific operator in a truncated Fock space.
 It leverages GPU acceleration to perform quantum operations and uses the NSGA-II algorithm to find Pareto optimal solutions.

 ## 🏁 Getting Started <a name = "getting_started"></a>